chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 Nvidia has a lot of reasons to kill off ARM after the acquisition.
 Most of the customers of ARM's designs are competitors of Nvidia.
 Given the Nvidia's interests and anti-market nature, Oracle-Sun disaster is likely to repeat itself with Nvidia-ARM acquisition.
 Computing world will suffer from the absence of a reliable architecture.
 ARM's cofounders, Tudor Brown and Hermann Hauser, voiced [these](https://www.bbc.com/news/technology-53678506) [concerns](https://www.bbc.com/news/technology-53637463) publicly to BBC.

-In a [letter to Financial Times](https://www.ft.com/content/4970848d-7821-45dc-b8cb-211036be5d30), Hermann Hauser put forwards the idea that acquisition will hit technological sovereignty of UK and Europe.
+In a [letter to Financial Times](https://www.ft.com/content/4970848d-7821-45dc-b8cb-211036be5d30), Hermann Hauser puts forward the idea that acquisition will hit technological sovereignty of UK and Europe.
 ARM is a British company employing about 2,500 employees in Cambridge, UK.
 ARM's acquisition by an American company will inevitably lead to job losses in UK.
 ARM is one of the last great European technology  companies.
 Its owning by a US company will be a disaster for UK's sovergnity.
 With the looming tech war with China, this is going to be doubly important.

 <blockquote>